MathieuNls/bianca/bianca.md

 We do so by checking the block's beginning and ending with a parentheses algorithms [@bultena1998eades].
 Then, we send these expanded changesets to TXL for block extraction and formalization.

-## Analyzing New Commit {#sec:online}
+## Analysing New Commits using Pre-Commit Hooks {#sec:online}

-Each time a commit is made, a pre-commit hook kicks in (Section \ref{sec:Pre-Commit-Hook}) and we extract the modified block using the technique previously presented (Section \ref{sec:block-extract}).
-The newly modified blocks are compared to block modification known to have introduced a defect (Section \ref{sec:extracted}) and we recommend to apply the fixes that were used to correct the identified defect (Section \ref{sec:propose}).

-### Pre-Commit Hook {#sec:Pre-Commit-Hook}
+Each time a developer makes a commit, BIANCA intercepts the commits using a pre-commit hook,  extracts the corresponding code block (in a similar way as in the previous phase), and compares it to the code blocks of historical defect-commits.
+If there is a match then the new commit is deemed to be risky (i.e., a potential defect-commit).

-Hooks are custom scripts set to fire off when certain important actions of the versionning process occur.
+Pre-commit hooks are custom scripts set to fire off when certain important actions of the versionning process occur.
 There are two groups of hooks: client-side and server-side.
 Client-side hooks are triggered by operations such as committing and merging, whereas server-side hooks run on network operations such as receiving pushed commits.
-These hooks can be used for all sorts of reasons such as compliance with coding rules or automatic run of unit test suites.
+These hooks can be used for all sorts of reasons such as checking compliance with coding rules or automatic run of unit test suites.

 The pre-commit hook is run first, before the developer types in a commit message.
 It is used to inspect the modifications that are about to be committed.
-Depending on the exit status of the hook, the commit will be aborted and not pushed to the central repository.
-Also, developers can choose to ignore the pre-hook.
-In Git, for example, they will need to use the command `git commit –no-verify` instead of `git commit`.
-This can be useful in case of an urgent need for fixing a bug where the code has to reach the central repository as quickly as possible.
-Developers can do things like check for code style, check for trailing white spaces (the default hook does exactly this), or check for appropriate documentation on new methods.

-BIANCA is a set of bash and python scripts, and the entry point of these scripts lies in a pre-commit hook.
+BIANCA is based on a set of bash and python scripts, and the entry point of these scripts lies in a pre-commit hook.
+These scripts intercept the commit and extract the corresponding code blocks.
-Note that even though we use Git as the main version control system to present BIANCA, we believe that the techniques presented in this paper are readily applicable to other version control systems.

-### Comparing the extracted blocks {#sec:extracted}

-To compare the extracted blocks and detect potential clones, we can only resort to text-based matching techniques.
+To compare the extracted blocks to the ones in the database, we resort to clone detection technique, more particularly, the ones based on text matching.
 This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, i.e., a program that compiles.
-In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005], we selected NICAD as the main text-based method for comparing clones [@Cordy2011] for several reasons.
+In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005], we selected NICAD as the main text-based method for comparing code blocks [@Cordy2011] for several reasons.
-First, NICAD is built on top of TXL, which we also used in the previous step.
-Second, NICAD can detect Types 1, 2 and 3 software clones.
+First, NICAD is built on top of TXL, which we also used in the previous phase.
+Second, NICAD can detect Types 1, 2 and 3 software clones [REF].
+Type 1 clones are copy-pasted blocks of code that only differ from each other in terms of non-code artifacts such as indentation, whitespaces, comments and so on.
+Type 2 clones are blocks of code that are syntactically identical except literals, identifiers, and types that can be modified.
+Also, Type 2 clones share the particularities of Type 1 about indentation, whitespaces, and comments.
+Type 3 clones are similar to Type 2 clones in terms of modification of literals, identifiers, types, indentation, whitespaces, and comments but also contain added or deleted code statements.

 NICAD works in three phases: *Extraction*, *Comparison* and *Reporting*.
 During the *Extraction* phase all potential clones are identified, pretty-printed, and extracted.
 We do not use the *Extraction* phase of NICAD as it has been built to work on programs that are syntactically correct, which is not the case for changesets.
-We replaced NICAD’s *Extraction* phase with our scripts, described in the previous section.
+We replaced NICAD’s *Extraction* phase with our scripts for building code blocks (described in the previous phase).

 In the *Comparison* phase, extracted blocks are transformed, clustered and compared to find potential clones.
 Using TXL sub-programs, blocks go through a process called pretty-printing where they are stripped of formatting and comments.